darrellroot/SwiftNetrekOld/README.md

 (no longer supported) to AVFoundation.
 I also updated some build parameters.

 It builds!
 It works (barely).
 It crashes after a while with selector errors.
-If you try to create a new netrek login it crashs (but guest works).
+If you try to create a new netrek login it crashes (but guest works).

 I hope this port is worthy of Chris Lukassen's excellent work getting Netrek working on the Mac.